JoshWAllen/Moves_Assignment/README.txt

 Notes for the assignment

 Todo List:

 -Add API key to environment variable so that it is not exposed to the public.
+-Make request and console log to see the json response -Show current weather
+-Show daily forecast - list of card components
--Make search by city or zipcode work
+-Make search by city and zipcode work
+-Style with some icons

 Design Decisions: